-The reintroduction of key missing species is critical to rewilding in Britain
+The reintroduction of key missing species is important to rewilding in Britain

-We now know that top predators, such as the lynx, play a pivotal role in healthy ecosystems.
-They drive ecological processes from the top of the food chain to the bottom.
+Top predators, such as the lynx and wolf, drive ecological processes from the top of the food chain to the bottom.
 This is known as a trophic cascade.
 See the short film How Wolves Change Rivers (4.34mins) as an example of this.

 The discovery of trophic cascades shows that living systems can’t function properly where large animals are missing.
-That’s why the reintroduction of keystone species is so important to rewilding Britain
+That’s why the reintroduction of keystone species is a key element of rewilding.